CiscoWebexTeamsAmbassadors/StarterKits/faq.md

 ```

 Once received, the PR will be reviewed by the Ambassador Community and either accepted or if there is an issue, you will contacted directly via GitHub.
 Once a listing has been approved, it will be live instantly thanks to GitHub pages.

-# Support
-The Open Source PowerUps are not a Cisco Product and as such all support is offered on a best efforts basis directly by the contributors of the PowerUps directly.

-Please do not raise a support request with Cisco or Cisco Spark for Developers for any issues relating to the PowerUps as they will be unable to assist.

-To request support raise an issue against the repository for the respective PowerUp.